Williamsbridge, Bronx

 Williamsbridge is a neighborhood geographically located in the north-central portion of the Bronx in New York City.
-Its boundaries, starting from the north and moving clockwise are East 222nd Street to the north, Boston Road to the east, East Gun Hill Road to the south, and the Bronx River to the west.
+Its boundaries, starting from the north and moving clockwise are East 222nd Street to the north, Boston Road to the east, Adee Avenue to the south, and the Bronx River to the west.
 White Plains Road is the primary thoroughfare through Williamsbridge.

 The neighborhood is part of Bronx Community Board 12 and its ZIP Codes include 10466, 10467, and 10469.
 The area is patrolled by the 47th Precinct of the New York City Police Department.
 New York City Housing Authority (NYCHA) property in the area is patrolled by P.S.A.
 8 at 2794 Randall Avenue in the Throggs Neck section of the Bronx.

 History

 According to the New York City Parks Department, Williamsbridge was named for 18th Century farmer John Williams, who had a farm on the east bank of the Bronx River in the vicinity of Gun Hill Road and White Plains Road, and was credited with building the first bridge over the Bronx River.
 It incorporated as a village on November 23, 1888.